-Fishing with live bait is an extremely effective way of catching fish, but is regulated differently from state to state.
-As I personally like fishing with live baitfish, I did some extensive research on all the 50 states in the U.S.
+Fishing with live bait is an extremely effective way of catching fish but is regulated differently from state to state.
+As I personally like fishing with live baitfish, I did some extensive research on all 50 states in the U.S.

-Read the article to find out if live bait is legal or not in your home state.
+Read the article to find out whether or not live bait is legal in your home state.

 Certain fish species can be legally used as live bait in the state of Alabama.

 Minnows, shads, and certain sucker fish can legally be used as live bait in certain waters in Alabama.
 They shall be obtained by the use of cast nets, minnow jugs, minnow baskets, dip nets, or minnow seines.

 It is illegal to use any species of game fish as bait, with the exception of bream.

 All species of bream may be used as live bait as long as they are harvested legally and are not exceeding the daily creel limit.